jjnether/obsidian_backup/jnetherton/DA/Training/WPRC.md

         -   If you choose to sum all the error factors, you leave too much performance on the floor
     -   The effect of a too small margin is obvious, the effect of one which is too large is much more subtle
     -   The impact of a given margin number needs to be proven by the passage of time

-Symmetrical Components

--   Symmetrical (balanced) system
-    -   All current and voltage phasors have equal amplitude and 120 degree phase shifts
--   Normal condition power system is symmetric
--   Common fault types
-    -   Shunt
-        -   Phase to ground
-            -   Most common
-            -   Faulted phase is very large
-            -   Unfaulted phases are small, almost zero
-            -   Connect sequence networks in series (
-        -   Phase to phase
-            -   Connected positive and negative sequence networks in parallel (zero sequence is 0)
-        -   Phase to phase to ground
-            -   Connect all 3 sequence networks in parallel
-        -   Three phase
-            -   All phases have a large current and they're all equal
-            -   Only see positive sequence network (negative and zero are 0)
-    -   Open - single phase
-    -   Cross country
--   Sequence networks
-    -   Combine positive, negative, and zero sequence networks

--   a = 120 degrees
--   a2 = 240 degrees
--   Positive sequence
-    -   A-B-C phase counter clockwise sequence
-    -   120 degree phase separation
-    -   V1 = 1/3*(Va + a*Vb + a2 *Vc)
--   Negative sequence
-    -   A-C-B phase counter clockwise sequence
-    -   120 degree phase separation
-    -   V2 = 1/3*(Va + a2*Vb + a*Vc)
--   Zero Sequence
-    -   No sequence
-    -   All phasors in phase
-    -   I and V = sum of phasors divided by 3
-        -   V0 = 1/3*(Va + Vb + Vc)
--   Ia = I0 + I1 + I2

--   Transformer interconnections
-    -   Z0 = Z1 = Z2
-    -   Z0 = infinity, depending on grounding connection
--   Transmission and distribution lines
-    -   Z1 = Z2
-    -   Z0 is always different from Z1 because it is loop impedance (conductor plus ground)
-    -   For transmission lines, Z0 usually 3 times Z1

 Methods of interrupting faults